-The answers go back to the 1990s, when the black community and the Los Angeles Police Department were at loggerheads.
+The answers go back to the 1990s, when the Black community and the Los Angeles Police Department were at loggerheads.

 In the 1980s and 1990s, civil rights attorney Connie Rice was on a winning streak.
 She helped her clients win more than $10 billion in damages.
-Her class action civil rights cases addressed race and sex discrimination, and challenged unfair public policy in transportation, probation and public housing.
+Her class-action civil rights cases addressed race and sex discrimination and challenged unfair public policy in transportation, probation and public housing.
 But as more police misconduct cases came across her desk Rice got increasingly angry.
 On March 3, 1991, a video of Rodney King being beaten by LAPD officers shook the nation, and Rice decided it was time to take the LAPD to court.

-The lawsuits were a financial strain on the LAPD, but behavior of police offices toward the black community wasn't changing.
+The lawsuits were a financial strain on the LAPD, but the behavior of police offices toward the black community wasn't changing.
 In fact, things were getting worse.
 So Connie Rice and the LAPD called a truce.

 These highlights have been edited for clarity and length.